DhruvMenon2003/catechol-sensing/README_FInal_Version.md

 * Repeat until the current lands inside the window; stacked dilution factors multiply
 * If the current is *below* the window, the sample may be below the detection limit, or the TIA gain is too low - raise the gain rather than diluting
-* If you are in Linear mode and the concentration exceeds 500 uM, switch to **Piecewise Linear**, which is calibrated up to 2000 uM
+* If you are in Linear mode and the concentration exceeds upper limit of linear range, switch to **Piecewise Linear**, which has a larger calibration range

 #### 7\.
 Concentration Steps Slightly at a Segment Boundary